sebdalgarno/blog/content/post/2021-01-13-a-slightly-modified-blogdown-blog-with-yihui-hugo-ivy-theme/index.md

 ![hugo-ivy](/img/hugo-ivy.png)

 Better I think?
-Who knows, maybe I jsut wasted a couple hours...but at least I learned a bit more about how Hugo themes work.
+Who knows, maybe I just wasted a couple hours...but at least I learned a bit more about how Hugo themes work.